-Resignation: The voluntary termination of permanent service with the County.
+Resignation: The voluntary termination of permanent employment with the County.

-Temporary Employment: Any employment in the merit system which will require the services of an incumbent for a limited period of time, paid on an hourly basis, not in an allocated position or in permanent status.
+Temporary Employment: Any employment in the Merit System which will require the services of an incumbent for a limited period of time, paid on an hourly basis, not in an allocated position or in permanent status.